pluralsight/guides/everything-you-need-to-know-about-json/article.md

 ## Never Evaluate JSON Text

-JSON syntax is derived from JavaScript syntax.
-They are not exactly the same.
+JSON syntax is derived from JavaScript syntax, though they are not exactly the same.
 The differences relate to escaping unicode, and are only a concern for the authors of JSON libraries.
 However, one consequence of the syntactic similarity is that, in JavaScript, you can usually pass a JSON text to the `eval` function and it will return the correct value, as though you passed the text to `JSON.parse`.
 Using `eval` like that is a really bad idea.

 If you can not trust the source of a JSON text, then the text may contain something malicious, and `eval` would happily execute the malicious payload.
 The `JSON.parse` function does not have this issue, and will only parse valid JSON, which can not contain anything executable.